Workflow Components

 Disabled flag

-The disabled flag is a boolean property that allows you to skip a flow, task, or trigger.
+The disabled flag is a boolean property that lets you skip a flow, task, or trigger.

 States